dominickpastore/pymd4c/README.md

 ### Prerequisites

 This package depends on the MD4C library.
 It may be available through your package manager.
-Otherwise, it can be built from source as follows (note that the below instructions are for Unix-like systems, but theoretically there are ways to build on Windows as well):
+Otherwise, it can be built from source as follows:

+1. Make sure you have [CMake] and a C compiler installed.
-1. Download and extract the matching release from the [MD4C releases page][md4c-releases] (e.g. for PyMD4C version W.X.Y.Z, download MD4C version
+2. Download and extract the matching release from the [MD4C releases page][md4c-releases] (e.g. for PyMD4C version W.X.Y.Z, download MD4C version
    W.X.Y).
+3. On Unix-like systems (including macOS):
-2. Inside the extracted file, run the following:
+   - Inside the extracted file, run the following:

          mkdir build
          cd build
          cmake ..
          make
          # Do as root:
          make install

      The install step must be run as root.
 The library will install to /usr/local by default.
-3. You may need to rebuild the ldconfig cache (also as root): `ldconfig`
+   - You may need to rebuild the ldconfig cache (also as root): `ldconfig`
+4. On Windows:
+   - Inside the extracted file, run the following:

+         mkdir build
+         cd build
+         cmake -DCMAKE_BUILD_TYPE=Release ..
+         cmake --build . --config Release
+         cmake --install .

-In addition, the `pkg-config` tool and the Python `pkgconfig` package must be available to build PyMD4C, but they are not required after that (i.e., they are not a prerequisite for actually *using* PyMD4C).
-The `pkg-config` tool is likely available on your system already, and the Python `pkgconfig` package will be fetched automatically by `setup.py`.
+In addition, on Unix-like systems (including macOS), the `pkg-config` tool must be available to build PyMD4C.
+After PyMD4C is built, it is no longer required (that is, it is not a prerequisite for actually *using* PyMD4C).
+This tool is likely available on your system already, so this should not be an issue in most cases.

 Finally, note that since this package uses C extensions, development headers for Python must be installed for the build to succeed.
 If you are using Linux,